Python Lecture Part 1 - Python's Philosophy and Design Principles

 Python's Answer: Progressive Disclosure

-Python approaches this problem through a unique design philosophy called "progressive disclosure."
+Python tackles this through a design philosophy called "progressive disclosure."

-Python elegantly wraps complexity in multiple layers of abstraction.
-This is true layering:
+Python wraps complexity in multiple layers of abstraction.
+Here's what I mean.

 my_list = [1, 2, 3]